ER-95/odin_project/README.md

 * OR (`||`) finds the first truthy value - or returns the last value if all are false
     * similarly, AND (`&&`) finds the first false value - or returns the last value if all are true

+* variables declared within a function are local to that function - variables defined outside of a function are available globally

 # git stuff
 * things covered in foundations:
     * setting up git, pretty much